totravel/minidocx/README.md

 ## References

-To manipulate a docx file, you need to understand the following concepts:
+To manipulate a docx file, you need to understand at least the following three concepts:

-- `Paragraph` Text with the same paragraph formatting
+- `Paragraph` Text with the same paragraph formatting.
 - `Run` Text with the same font formatting.
-Paragraph contain
-- `Section` A division of a document having the same page layout settings, such as margins and page orientation
+- `Section` A division of a document having the same page layout settings, such as margins and page orientation.

 Documents contain sections, you can have multiple sections per document.
 This simple example will only contain one section.
 More informations are available in [this site](http://officeopenxml.com/).